-- County social service staff determines the participant's level of ability and dependence upon verbal or physical assistance by another for each of the program functions. - This assessment process evaluates the effect of the participant's physical, cognitive and emotional impairment on functioning. - The social service staff observes the participant in their own environment. - Staff quantify the recipient's level of functioning using the following hierarchical five-point scale: - Rank 1: Independent: able to perform function without human assistance, although the recipient may have difficulty in performing the function, but the completion of the function, with or without a device or mobility aid, poses no substantial risk to his/her safety.
+- County social service staff determines the participant's level of ability and dependence upon verbal or physical assistance by another for each of the program functions. - This assessment process evaluates the effect of the participant's physical, cognitive and emotional impairment on functioning. - The social service staff gather information regarding the participant's living environment. - Staff quantify the recipient's level of functioning using the following hierarchical five-point scale: - Rank 1: Independent: able to perform function without human assistance, although the recipient may have difficulty in performing the function, but the completion of the function, with or without a device or mobility aid, poses no substantial risk to his/her safety.
 A recipient who ranks a "1" in any function shall not be authorized the correlated service activity. - Rank 2: Able to perform a function, but needs verbal assistance, such as reminding, guidance, or encouragement. - Rank 3: Can perform the function with some human assistance, including, but not limited to, direct physical assistance from a provider. - Rank 4: Can perform a function but only with substantial human assistance. - Rank 5: Cannot perform the function, with or without human assistance. - 2.
-A discussion of participant's living arrangements, during the faceto-face visit, in the participant's home, the county social service staff evaluates the home for any potential hazards; how the participant deals with ambulation issues, whether they use assistive devices, what their shared living arrangement is, whether there are other individuals (non-providers) to help, etc.
+During the assessment, county social service staff discusses with the participant their living arrangements and evaluates the home for any potential hazards; discusses how the participant deals with ambulation issues, whether they use assistive devices, what their shared living arrangement is, and whether there are other individuals (non-providers) to help, etc.

-- 3. A discussion of the participant's support system, during the faceto-face visit a discussion occurs with the participant regarding who they would like to have involved in their care.
-Do they want a representative, a supports broker/consultant, or any other individual such as a neighbor or friend included in all discussions. - 4.
+- 3. During the assessment, county social services staff discuss with the participant their support system and who they would like to have involved in their care, such as whether they want a representative, a supports broker/consultant, or any other individual such as a neighbor or friend included in all discussions. - 4.
 The social worker/case manager reviews all documents pertaining to the participants physical or mental condition to identify potential risks to participants, and - 5.
 Designated coding of CMIPS to indicate the participants' special needs during an emergency. - The participants' special needs are coded in CMIPS to allow county social service staff, in the event of an emergency or natural disaster, to inform first responders which participants need to be checked on first, and their special needs, e.g. insulin. - B. The tools or instruments used to mitigate identified risks are described below: - Program Uniform Assessment Tool The process described in A. 1., above helps the social worker and participant identify and mitigate risks that may be present.
 If risks cannot be or are not chosen to be mitigated, risk may be assumed by the participant during this process. - Emergency Back-Up Plan This tool is completed during the assessment process with input from the participant and their chosen representative.
 This tool identifies the participants' support system, addresses back-up plan to mitigate risks, and allows the participant to understand their roles and responsibilities in obtaining self-directed PAS. - Recipient/Employer Responsibility Check-List This tool ensures that the recipient understands their responsibilities as the employer of their service provider.